robe16/kiosk.email-notifications/README.md

 <hr>

-In order to open Chromium in kiosk mode at system startup, the file <code>/home/pi/.config/lxsession/LXDE-pi/autostart</code> will require <code>@/usr/bin/chromium-browser --kiosk --disable-restore-session-state localhost:8080</code> to be added.
+In order to open Chromium in kiosk mode at system startup, the file <code>/home/pi/.config/lxsession/LXDE-pi/autostart</code> will require <code>@/usr/bin/chromium-browser --kiosk --disable-session-crashed-bubble --disable-restore-session-state http://localhost:8080</code> to be added.

 <hr>